theeveningnewslogo.jpg (4479 bytes)

 johnfarrimond.jpg (23052 bytes)

 John Farrimond (1913- ) Farrimond was born into a mining family in Hindley, Lancashire on August 9, 1913.
 He was himself a coal miner for over forty years, although from 1939 onwards he supplemented his income through writing.
 In later years he worked a school caretaker.
 Farrimond remained in Hindley throughout his life, where he lived with his wife and son.
 His stories were published regularly in the Evening News between 1961 and 1973.
 Some of his short fiction also appeared in Weekend magazine.
-His novels include Dust in My Throat (1963), Kill Me a Priest (1965) and The Hills of Heaven (1978), which was adapted into a mini-series by the B.B.C.
-Other stories and plays by Farrimond were also broadcast on B.B.C. television and radio.
+His novels include Dust in My Throat (1963), Kill Me a Priest (1965) and The Hills of Heaven (1978), which was adapted into a mini-series by the BBC.
+Other stories and plays by Farrimond were also broadcast on BBC television and radio.

 paulfeakes.jpg (6924 bytes)